 Pastors, deacons, and church members who make financial decisions on behalf of GFC shall follow the financial guidelines and policies as adopted by the pastors (Separate document).

-this church, all of its tangible assets and holdings shall be distributed to
+dissolution of this church, all of its tangible assets and holdings shall be

-such other existing church(es) or Christian ministries, which would be in
+distributed to such other existing church(es) or Christian ministries, which

 In order to meet requirements of incorporation within the state of Illinois, the pastors shall serve as directors and appoint officers at their discretion.
 Employees must first become members of GFC.

 Revisions and/or amendments to this constitution or the GFC statement of faith may be made as the pastors deem necessary.
-A 2/3 vote of the pastors followed by a 2/3 vote of the members, is required to make any changes to this constitution or the statement of faith.
+A 2/3 vote of the pastors followed by a vote of the members (according to Sub-section D of these Bylaws) where 2/3 of all votes received approve the revisions and/or amendments is required to make any changes to this constitution or the statement of faith.
 In case of their only being two existing pastors, both pastors must vote to approve a change to the constitution.
 The congregation shall be informed at least two weeks prior to a member vote regarding proposed changes to the constitution or statement of faith.